 “Well, good, at least you’re not still calling me Ma.”

-“They’re sisters, Mom, and they talk so slow and pretty.”
+“They’re sisters, Mom.
+They talk so slow and pretty.”

 “Did they go to the races, too?”